Meteor-Community-Packages/denormalize/README.md

 </table>

 ## Nested referenceFields
-For "single" and "inverse", nested referenceFields are simply declared like `referenceField:'nested.reference.field'`
+For "one" and "inverse", nested referenceFields are simply declared like `referenceField:'nested.reference.field'`

 For "many", if the referenceField is an Array containing objects, a colon is used to show where the Array starts.